VincenzoLipardi/MCTS-TrackReconstruction/README.md

 ## Overview

 This repository presents an open-access code related to the paper "Variational Quantum Algorithms for Particle Track reconstruction" submitted to BNAIC 2024.
-We used a Monte Carlo Tree Search (MCTS) approach to design quantum ansatz for two different formulation of the particle track reconstruction problem within the framework of variational quantum algorithms.
+We used a Monte Carlo Tree Search (MCTS) approach to design quantum ansatz for two different formulation of the particle track reconstruction problem within the framework of variational quantum algorithms (VQAs).

 ## Key Concepts